What are the new rules for landlords?

 You’ll need to prove why the tenancy can not continue with sufficient communication.
 Within the correspondence, you’ll have to prove reasonable time scales in place that give the tenant the chance to correct any wrongdoing.

-The Bill also proposes to support landlords more.
-It sets out to offer more support for grounds for repossession over properties.
+The Act also proposes to support landlords more.
+It sets out to offer more support for grounds for repossession of properties.
 This should make it easier for landlords who wish to sell or move into their rental properties.
-The bill looks to help landlords who are dealing with antisocial tenants or tenants in arrears.
+The Act looks to help landlords who are dealing with antisocial tenants or tenants in arrears.

 All tenancies will be periodic

-The Bill proposes to end fixed-term tenancies – with all tenancies instead becoming periodic from day one.
+The Act proposes to end fixed-term tenancies, with all tenancies instead becoming periodic from day one.

-Tenants can give 2 months’ notice to the landlord at any time of the tenancy under the Renters Rights Bill.
+Tenants can give 2 months’ notice to the landlord at any time during the tenancy under the Renters Rights Act.
 This includes immediately on day one.

 No blanket tenant bans